GPT-5.2 ProBatch 2

 Notice what he’s doing: he isn’t adding complexity for its own sake.
 He’s adding the one missing operation (insert/delete) that lets many disparate observations fall into one tight explanatory net.

-That’s also why his best theories feel like “house of cards / all-or-nothing”: when you add the right missing primitive, everything locks.
+That’s also why his best theories feel like “ / all-or-nothing”: when you add the right missing primitive, everything locks.

 4) He treats genetics like topology and algebra: deep structure from coarse-grained operations